EntCollNet/BugFlow/modules/module_5/module_5A.md

 What is this module for?
 What data will be gathered?

 ## Module Keywords:
-Extended Specimen,	Date formats,	measurements,	tags,	notes,	collector parsing,	curatorial information,	historical information,	annotations
+extended specimen,	date formats,	measurements,	tags,	notes,	collector parsing,	curatorial information,	historical information,	annotations

 | TaskID | Task Name | Explanations and Comments | Resources |